ShirinAbdz/badger-hitlist/README.md

 # Introduction
-This is a project for and by the 100Devs agency, San Francisco.
+This is a project for members of the 100Devs agency, San Francisco.
+It is made by two of the members.

 It is an internal tool for freelancers who are interested in moving on to a more regular job.
 It helps to organize and follow up on contacts for the search.